 Who Is At Risk?

 There isn’t a clear understanding of what causes this condition but people are more at risk who fall into one or more of these categories:

 - Sedentary lifestyle

 Jobs that require standing for long periods of time can put you at greater risk.
-Anything involving increased leg pressure or damage to the veins can lead to varicose veins.
+Anything involving increased leg pressure or.

 RELATED ARTICLES :

 - Counselling: Managing Anger and Stress

 - The Oil to Cure You in So Many Ways